The Reynolds-Alberta Museum in Wetaskiwin, Alberta, interprets the impact of technological change in transportation,

 motorcycles, bicycles, trucks, stationary engines, tractors, agricultural implements, aircraft and industrial

-The Reynolds-Alberta Museum opened in 1992 and is a project of Alberta Culture and Alberta
+The Reynolds-Alberta Museum opened in 1992 and is a project of Alberta Culture and Tourism and Alberta

 The museum is named after Mr. Stan Reynolds, a Wetaskiwin businessman and world-renowned collector who donated a core